NZEKWEKINGSLEYCHUKWUDI1/Assignment-1/README.md

 ```

 #### Author
-This script was authored by [Your Name].￼Enter
+This script was authored by [NZEKWE KINGSLEY CHUKWUDI].￼Enter